 Sociology Program Goals

-- An understanding of basic sociological concepts, theories, and paradigms
+- Students will understand basic sociological concepts, theories, paradigms in their historical context

 - Students will demonstrate an understanding of the relationship between sociological theory, research design, and interpretation and engage in work developing their research literacy